smahalgavaiya/Our-World-Smartphone-Prototype-AR/Our World Smartphone Protoype Android/Assets/Wrld/README.md

 This Unity package demonstrates basic use of the Wrld SDK to display beautiful 3D maps via Unity.
 [Click here](https://docs.wrld3d.com/unity/latest/docs/api/) to access the full documentation.

 ## API Key
-To use the Unity SDK, you will first need to acquire a [Wrld API Key](https://www.wrld3d.com/apikeys/) by [signing up](https://www.wrld3d.com/register/) for a free account.
+To use the Unity SDK, you will need to [sign up for a WRLD account](https://accounts.wrld3d.com/users/sign_up?utm_source=unity&utm_medium=referral&utm_campaign=unity-editor-wrld&utm_content=unity-sdk-readme-signing-up).
+You will then need to [create a WRLD API Key](https://accounts.wrld3d.com/users/sign_in?service=https%3A%2F%2Faccounts.wrld3d.com%2F%23apikeys&utm_source=unity&utm_medium=referral&utm_campaign=unity-editor-wrld&utm_content=unity-sdk-readme-wrld-api-key).
 The API Key is a 32 length string consisting of alpha numeric characters.

 ### Quickstart
 1. Create a new empty 3D Unity Project.